cogoplatform/heroku-buildpack-phoenix-static/README.md

 * **Easy configuration** with `phoenix_static_buildpack.config` file
 * Automatically sets `DATABASE_URL`
 * If your app doesn't have a Procfile, default web task `mix phoenix.server` will be run
-* Can configure versions for Node and NPM
+* Can configure versions for Node
 * Auto-installs Bower deps if `bower.json` is in your app's root path
-* Caches Node, NPM modules and Bower components
+* Caches Node, yarn and Bower components

 ## Usage